It's the most wonderful time of the year – and it's coming up to Christmas too!

 Mariah doesn't want a lot for Christmas, probably because she kind of… is Christmas.
 2019 sees the 25th anniversary of her genre-reinventing seasonal album Merry Christmas, and as we know, Mariah Carey likes to keep things extra festive.
 To celebrate, Mariah is releasng a special deluxe version of the album, featuring remixes, some favourites from 2010 follow-up album Merry Christmas II You (check out Oh Santa immediately if you're not familiar), and unreleased live tracks from her performance at Cathedral of St John the Divine in 1994.
-Release date: November 1
+Release date: out now

 Martin & Shirlie

 This duo may not be immediately recognisable – unless you're Roman Kemp, of course, as it's his mum and dad!
 Martin Kemp was in '80s band Spandau Ballet, before starring in EastEnders, and wife Shirlie first made her name as part of Wham! bopping on backing vox with bandmate Pepsi for George Michael and Andrew Ridgeley, before Pepsi and Shirlie scored a couple of Top 10s as a duo.